 Do-it-yourselfers on a tight budget can build an effective engine chiller at home using a large ice chest outfitted with a submersible 110V swimming pool pump.
 No need to buy a new pump; there are hundreds of used ones out there.
 Rubber garden hoses for both pressure and return can be plumbed through the upper sides of the ice chest, and dry break fittings, like those offered by Jiffy-Tite, may then be installed on the opposite ends of the hoses for quick, leak-free connections/disconnections.

 A fabricated check valve, like the unit offered by C&R Racing (CRR70-11000 for 1-1/2″ dia. radiator hose), can then be installed in the radiator hose in the proper flow direction.
 Jiffy-Tite -8AN ORB (O-ring boss) valved fittings (JFT51108 socket and JFT52108 plug) are fitted to the C&R check valve.
 Valved -10AN push-lock fittings (JFT51510P socket and JFT52510P plug) are used on the chiller end, and they fit perfectly into a 5/8″ I.D. garden hose.
+Rubber garden hose is preferred rather than traditional nylon hose, which could distort when subjected to the high water temperatures common to racing engines.
 The unique design of the Jiffy-Tite fittings makes them interchangeable between all 5000-series fittings, even when AN sizing differs.
 The check valve has -8AN ORB provisions for inlet and outlet fittings, and are available to fit a wide variety of radiator hoses including 1-1/2″, 1-3/4″, -16AN, and -20AN.

 A properly designed engine chiller can reduce water temperatures dramatically within just a few minutes.
 Some drag racers have experienced as much as 0.05-0.08 second reduction in elapsed times.
 It is recommended that the unit be used only after initial cooling to prevent thermal shock to engine components.
 Maximum performance benefits are achieved by using the chiller just before the next round, and running the engine as little as possible prior to racing.